mostafaibrahim18/gradient-eval-gate/README.md

 <!-- Save the architecture diagram to assets/architecture.png -->

-The gate has four parts: the Gradient agent under test, a golden dataset of `query` and `expected_response` rows, the Evaluations API that scores each answer with an LLM judge, and a GitHub Actions workflow that reads the score and exits non-zero when it falls below the threshold.
+On each pull request, the workflow runs `sync_config.py` to push `config/agent.yaml` to the platform (the agent's instruction, model, and star-metric threshold), then runs `eval_driver.py` to start an evaluation run, poll it, read the star-metric score, and exit non-zero when it falls below the threshold.
+The golden dataset is uploaded once through the control panel and referenced by the test case.

 ## Prerequisites